 Community Engagement Advisor

-Utility Services 2010 - 2010
+Utility Services 2010

 Utility Services, was a for profit alliance made up of South East Water, Thiess Services, Siemens and MWH Designers, to deliver integrated urban development, engineering and construction services.

-The International Council for Local Environmental Initiatives
+The International Council for Local Environmental Initiatives 1999 - 2009

 ICLEI_ is a non-profit international association of local governments and the community sector that have made a commitment to sustainable development.

 I was a key player in ICLEI Oceania’s start up since its Australian incorporation in Sept 1999.
 This entrepreneurial organisation maintained a niche market of capacity building services in their areas of social and environmental development during my 10-year tenure.
-As part of the executive team, my role was to manage, problem-solve and scenario plan for effective program development, organisational stability and growth.
-I was specifically tasked to secure new funding, relationship management and new program development.
+As part of the executive team, my role was to manage, problem-solve, co-facilitate and scenario plan for effective program development, organisational stability and growth.
+I was specifically tasked to secure new funding, relationship management and program development.

 Climate Change Advisor

-United Nations Environment Programme 1998 - 1998
+United Nations Environment Programme 1998